sdevalapurkar/typescript-time/README.md

 6. Currently our component `Datatable.tsx` is not setup in the best way possible.
 Although it is called a datatable, it is very specific to our concept of a bird.
 Later on if we have a different type of object such as a building, this table would not be setup to handle the building type.
 Try using <i>generics</i> to improve the interface of this component so that it can accept multiple data types and render the data effectively for not only a bird type.

-7. Fix any other errors or warnings that arise as a result of completing these steps.
+7. Fix any other errors or warnings that arise as a result of completing these steps, and run the app successfully! :) Hopefully you enjoy this exercise and can learn something through the process.